 Setting up an Account Your Scout Can Use

-If you wish to have your child have the scout’s own account you log in and go to the Edit the Scout’s profile.
+If you wish to have your child have the scout’s own account you log in and click on your Scout.
+Then click on Edit Profile.
 At the bottom of the page there is the link to add the Scout.
 The Parent enters the Scout’s email address and invite’s the Scout.
 The Scout gets an email with account info.
 The Scout accepts the invite and can now log in.
 Scouts who have done this will show up on the Messaging list.

 Here are the steps: